 A stair glider is an adaptive apparatus that has a railing installed on the stairs with a seat attached to it and is electrically powered by the person sitting on it or walking on the stairs next to him or her.
-The cost of a new stair glider with installation varies depending on load capacity and type of stairway (for example, straight or L shaped).
+The cost of a new stair glider with installation varies depending on load capacity and type of stairway.

-If you have a flight of stairs with a platform halfway, or have two sets of stairs such as in a tri-level or bi-level, you may need to purchase a stair glider that go around turns to accomplish safe transit up or down these stairs.
+If you have a flight of stairs with a platform halfway, or have two sets of stairs such as in a tri-level or bi-level, you may need to purchase two or more separate stair gliders to accomplish transit up or down these stairs.
+This situation requires a potentially dangerous transfer between the stair glider seats of each section.
 The recommended stair width in a new home is four feet, which allows adequate space on the stairs for both the stair glider lift and people walking on the stairs.
 There are numerous websites for researching stair gliders and good vendors in the Denver metro area.